Nahush-27/Agent-Jackie-Reinforcement-Learning-Adventures-in-Kung-Fu/Week 1/README.md

 # Week 1: Introduction to Machine Learning and Python

 _Howdy Fellas!_
 Welcome to an exciting journey in the realm of Reinforcement Learning🤖.
-In this week we will be learning some basic concepts which would not be asked anywhere but are the basic pillars of anything MLeee or AI-kinda.
+This week we will be learning some basic concepts that may not seem important but are the basic pillars of anything MLeee or AI-kinda.
 We will begin with some content on Python and move on to understanding what Machine Learning means.
 Buckle up as we decode the language of machines and explore the fascinating world of intelligent algorithms.
 Let the journey commence! 🚀🌈

 ## Python

-This is some content which will help Noobs master Python real fast and help Masters revise their knowledge (Sadly 😓 Python Syntax knowledge is expotentially decaying).
+This is some content that will help Noobs master Python really fast and help Masters revise their knowledge (Sadly 😓 Python Syntax knowledge is exponentially decaying).
 If you already know the content then it is okay to skip some parts.

-1. [**Learn Python from Scratch**](https://www.youtube.com/watch?v=L5sZ6WgOnj0) : Learn Data Types, Operators, Conditional Statements, Loops, Strings, Lists, Tuples, Dictionaries, Sets, Functions. (_Optional_: File Handling)
+1. [**Learn Python from Scratch**](https://www.youtube.com/watch?v=L5sZ6WgOnj0): Learn Data Types, Operators, Conditional Statements, Loops, Strings, Lists, Tuples, Dictionaries, Sets, Functions. (_Optional_: File Handling)
 2. [**Python OOP**](https://www.youtube.com/watch?v=qiSCMNBIP2g): Learn Classes & Objects, Inheritance and other concepts

 ## Machine Learning

-Machine Learning is the core concepts which is present in almost all AI.
+Machine Learning is the core concept that is present in almost all AI.
 Reinforcement Learning is a part of Machine Learning though quite different from the traditional approaches previously used.

 <p align="center" width="100%">
     <img width="80%" src="./files/diag1.png">
 </p>

 In this week we are going to learn what Machine Learning means followed by a few simple algorithms used to predict data.
-We will actually learn what is behind the *black box* of the model and how it works?
+We will actually learn what is behind the *black box* of the model and how it works.

 <p align="center" width="100%">
     <img width="80%" src="./files/diag2.png">